xpack/web-jekyll/pages/intro.md

   "name": "my-awesome-project",
   "version": "1.0.0",
   "devDependencies": {
-    "@xpack/xpbuild": "~1.2.3",
+    "@xpack/xpbuild": "^1.2.3",
-    "@xpack-dev-tools/arm-none-eabi-gcc": "~8.2.1"
+    "@xpack-dev-tools/arm-none-eabi-gcc": "^8.2.1"
   },
   "xpack": {}
 }
 ```

-{% include note.html content="The `~` used in the version field is
+{% include note.html content="The `^` used in the version field is
-a npm/semver convention that means either the given version,
+a npm/semver convention that means _compatible_, in other words the
-or one with the same major/minor but a higher patch, if available." %}
+highest version that does not change the major number, if available." %}

 Running `xpm install` in the project folder will first install the toolchain
 in the central xPack storage (a folder in user's home), then add a folder